oldschoolroyale/O.C.P-certification-persional-notes/README.md

 - ```FileWriter("text.txt")``` will throw exception, if text.txt does not exist in filesystem.
 - ```Files.line(Path p)``` also ```Files.line(Path p, Charset c)``` returns **Stream of Strings**
 - ```Files.readAllLines(Paths.get(INPUT_FILE))``` returns **List of Strings**
+- ```BufferedReader(new FileReader("c:\\temp\\test.txt")).lines()``` returns Stream of Strings
+- ``` write(int b)``` method of various streams based classes such as FileOutputStream take an int parameter but write only the low 8 bits (i.e. 1 byte) of that integer, e.g a file of size 1 byte will be created.
+- **PrintWriter's write method** writes a single character to the file.
+The size in bytes of a character depends on the default character encoding of the underlying platform.
+For example, if the encoding is UTF-8, only 1 byte will be written and the size of the file will be 1 byte.

 ## Optionals
 - ofNullable() returns empty Optional